ch-canaza/holbertonschool-higher_level_programming-1/0x00-python-hello_world/README.md

-This project consists of simple programs written in Python designed to serve as a brief introduction to the langugage.
+This project consists of simple programs written in Python designed to serve as a brief introduction to the language.

 MANDATORY: